 DEFIBRILLATORS NOW INSTALLED IN WEST COKER

 Thanks in part to the British Heart Foundation, we are deploying four defibrillators within the Parish.
 They are already in place at Screwfix, White Post Garage and Halves Lane.
-The fourth will be in the village square.
+The fourth will be at the Vilage Hall.

 Thanks are due to Screwfix and White Post who have installed them and provided free power.